Alton Towers: Scarefest

-Scarefest is the resort's largest annual event.
-It celebrates Halloween with a number of temporary scare maze attractions, scare zones, costumed characters and extended opening hours.
-Rides and areas are lit with coloured lighting at night, with most rides and attractions continuing to operate until 9pm.
-The Scarefest event has been running since 2007, although the park started celebrating Halloween with decoration several years before and has operated the Terror of the Towers scaremaze since 2002.
+Scarefest is the resort's annual Halloween event, which runs from the first weekend of October until early November.
+It celebrates Halloween with a number of seasonal scare attractions, costumed characters and extended opening hours.
+Rides and areas are lit after sunset, with most operating until 9pm.
+Scarefest has been running since 2007, although the park had celebrated Halloween several years before.
+The park's first scare maze was Terror of the Towers in 2002.
+No park Halloween events ran for 2006, though a hotel-only unadvertised scare maze "Room 13" operated that year and again in 2007.
 The scare mazes are upcharge attractions.
+The 2024 season runs from 11 October – 3 November.